fejzo9/PRS/README.md

 # Parallel Sorting Algorithms

-This project implements and compares sequential and parallel sorting algorithms in Java using Java Swing.
+This project implements and compares sequential and parallel sorting algorithms in Java using the Fork/Join framework, with a Java Swing GUI.
 It aims to analyze the performance of five sorting algorithms (Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, and Selection Sort) on both integer and double arrays.

 ## Features